Posterior Inference in Curved Exponential Families under Increasing Dimensions: Curved Exponential Family

 \end{itemize}

 Thus the mapping $\eta \mapsto \theta(\eta)$ is allowed to be nonlinear and discontinuous.
-For example, the additional condition of $\delta_{1n}=0$ implies the continuity of the mapping in a neighborhood of $\eta_0$.
-More generally, condition (\ref{Curved:Cond1}) does impose that the map admits an approximate linearization in the neighborhood of $\eta_0$ whose quality is controlled by the errors $\delta_{1n}$ and $\delta_{2n}$.
-An example of a kind of map allowed in this framework is given in the figure.
+For example, the additional condition of $R_{1n}=0$ implies the continuity of the mapping in a neighborhood of $\eta_0$.
+More generally, condition (\ref{Curved:Cond1}) impose that the map admits an (uniform) approximate linearization in the neighborhood of $\eta_0$.